kbf12897/instaclone/README.md

 ## New Post ![Screen Shot 2022-03-25 at 1 30 22 PM](https://user-images.githubusercontent.com/91348857/160172026-658a8c90-9d3c-40a2-909f-b9a78099be90.png)

+To create a new post click the plus icon on the navigation bar which will bring up a modal form

 ## New Post Form![Screen Shot 2022-03-25 at 1 31 44 PM](https://user-images.githubusercontent.com/91348857/160172081-ae04c060-0a3f-454b-aa1e-5959b5113a60.png)

-To create a new post with s3 upload, click the + icon on the navbar and choose the file you would like to upload, users that create a post will be able to edit the caption of the post, but not the image.
+To create a new post with s3 upload, choose the file you would like to upload, users that create a post will be able to edit the caption of the post, but not the image.
 A user will also be able to delete their posts.